 For starters, you can name all of the ingredients in this pumpkin treat.
 No dyes, no mystery flavors.

-Organic pumpkin puree and organic apple sauce from Sprouts are the main ingredients.
+Organic pumpkin puree and organic apple sauce are the main ingredients.
 Pumpkin pie spice amplifies the flavor and the optional addition of honey really helps to create that familiar texture.

 I made these both with and without honey and did prefer the honey version.
 The pumpkin fruit leather was easier to roll and simply had a better feel in your mouth.
 Try it and see what you think.

 Let’s dive into these ingredients a bit deeper.
-The pumpkin puree, the apple sauce, the pumpkin pie spice and the honey are all Sprouts brand products.
+The pumpkin puree, the apple sauce, the pumpkin pie spice and the honey should be top quality without added fillers.

-Check out the list of ingredients for the pumpkin puree and for the apple sauce: Pumpkin and Apples.
+Check out the list of ingredients for the pumpkin puree and for the unsweetened applesauce: Pumpkin and Apples.
 Nothing more and nothing less.
-Knowing that I am buying high quality products from Sprouts is important for my family.
+Knowing that I am buying high quality products is important for my family.

 How to make Pumpkin Fruit Leather

 The process of making pumpkin fruit leather is so straightforward it hardly needs a recipe but let’s go over the steps together.
-Basically you combine the ingredients, spread them on a pan, then very slowly dry them out in the oven.
+Basically you combine the ingredients in a bowl or a food processor, spread them on a pan, then very slowly dry them out in the oven.
+No need to use a dehydrator tray.

-After you mix the short list of ingredients, spread the puree onto a parchment lined pan or a silicone mat lined pan.
+After you mix the short list of ingredients, spread the puree onto a parchment lined pan or a silicon mat lined baking sheet.
 Keep the thickness between 1/8 and 1/4 inch thick.

 You don’t want to see any gaps in the mixture.
 You also don’t want lumps.